nokia/kubernetes-security-scanning/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-Also ensure all the required modules mentioned in **requirements.txt** are installed, if not please install using the following:
+Also, ensure all the required modules mentioned in **requirements.txt** are installed; if not, please install using the following command:

 `pip3 install -r requirements.txt`